Welcome to today's edition of the Rush 24-7 podcast.

 I'm sorry, folks.

-That makes me too combative and too rabble rousing.
+That makes me too combative and too rabble-rousing.

-I I take all that back.
+I take all that back.

-Let's just sit around and suffer together for the eight or ten years it's gonna take for people to figure out how all this doesn't work, and then we'll get together and have a party when we start to come out of this.
+Let's just sit around and suffer together for the eight or 10 years it's going to take for people to figure out how all this doesn't work.

 We'll see you then.